 Heterogeneity of debt burdens may skew aggregate estimates, thus the distributions are examined.
-In 1989 and 2010 in the United States, for example, top wealth holders have a greater DSR than middle portions of the wealth distribution but lower than the household average.
-(See Figures A.1 and A.2 in the appendix.)
-Generally, BIS household aggregate estimates are lower than averages calculated from household survey data for overlapping years.
+In 1989 and 2010 in the US, for example, top wealth holders have a greater DSR than middle portions of the wealth distribution but lower than the household average.
+(See Figures A.2.1 and A.2.2 in Section A.2 of the Appendix.)
+Generally, BIS household aggregate estimates are lower than averages calculated from household survey data for overlapping years.34

 Setting $c \in [0.05, 0.5]$ captures the full range of DSR estimates.
 In the baseline model c = 0.3, modeling an economy with reasonable household cash flow obligations.
-While higher c values are more akin to firms than individuals, they are also more congruent with the units of analysis in the network literature (as we showed in our discussion of empirics on financial networks above).
+While higher c values are more akin to firms than individuals, they are also more congruent with the units of analysis in the network literature (Section 3).

-In the event of a financial failure, such that $v_i < \underline{v}i = \theta v_i$ , an individual incurs bankruptcy costs or some increased economic burden as a consequence of the depressed net worth.
-We follow Elliott et al. (2014a) and let $\theta$ take on a range of values in [0.8, 0.98].
-This provides a wide enough spectrum, such that individuals are either very robust to valuation changes or very sensitive.
+In the event of a financial failure, such that $v_i < \underline{v}i = \theta v_i$, an individual incurs bankruptcy costs or some increased economic burden as a consequence of their depressed net worth.
+We follow Elliott et al. (2014a) and let θ take on a range of values in [0.8, 0.98].
+This provides a wide enough spectrum such that individuals are either very robust to valuation changes or very sensitive.

-Since the advent of the United States Bankruptcy Act in 1978, the majority of consumer bankruptcy cases are filed under Chapter 7 protection, where assets (above some exemption threshold) are liquidated to pay off creditors of secure debt, but the debtor's future income streams are untouched.
-For example, in 2014 approximately two thirds of all consumer bankruptcy petitions filed in United States courts were under Chapter 7.
-The model assumes that, as in Chapter 7, financially failing individuals liquidate their remaining asset position to cover failure costs.
-Since failure costs equal the value of the individual's wealth after failure in period t, or $\beta_i = v{i,t}$ , a failed individual's remaining assets (or collateral wealth) are liquidated, and wealth drops to zero.
+Since the advent of the US Bankruptcy Act in 1978, the majority of consumer bankruptcy cases are filed under Chapter 7 protection, where assets (above some exemption threshold) are liquidated to pay off creditors of secure debt but the debtor's future income streams are untouched.
+For example, in 2014 approximately two thirds of all consumer bankruptcy petitions filed in US courts were under Chapter 7.35 The model assumes that, as in Chapter 7, financially failing individuals liquidate their remaining asset position to cover failure costs.
+And because failure costs equal the value of the individual's wealth after failure in period t, or $\beta_i = v{i,t}$, a failed individual's remaining assets (or collateral wealth) are liquidated and wealth drops to zero.

-Recall that an income shock lowers an individual's non-financial price, so that $\tilde{p}i = \lambda p_i = \lambda$ .
-A negative shock may theoretically decrease an individual's labor-earning capacity by varying amounts, depending on an individual's level of savings, the number of wage earners in a household, support systems of friends and family, and other financial coping mechanisms.
+Recall that, an income shock lowers an individual's real asset price, so that $\tilde{p}i = \lambda p_i = \lambda$.
+A negative shock may theoretically decrease an individual's labor-earning capacity by varying amounts, depending on an individual's level of savings, the number of wage earners in a household, support systems of friends and family and other financial coping mechanisms.
 The human capital price decline could be very large if, for example, it was caused by some physical injury preventing a wage earner from earning any labor income through their human capital.
-In such an instance $\lambda$ would be small.
-On the other hand, the income shock may be very small, if earning capacity is not greatly inhibited, and so $\lambda$ is large.
-The range of $\lambda$ values tested is in [0,0.9].
-So long as $\lambda < \theta$ , a failure, and thus contagion, can occur.
+In such an instance λ would be small.
+On the other hand, the income shock may be very small if earning capacity is not greatly inhibited, and so λ is large.
+The range of λ values tested is in [0,0.9].
+So long as $\lambda < \theta$ a failure, and thus contagion, can occur.